bsol-oss/react-datatable5/docs/VALIDATION_I18N.md

 // }
 ```

-### Solution 3: Using createErrorMessage Wrapper
+### Solution 2: Using createErrorMessage Wrapper

 **Best for:** Clean, readable code when you have both required and validation errors.
+Uses direct strings for all error messages.

 ```typescript
 import {